ongres/stackgres/doc/content/en/03-tutorial/04-complete-cluster/04-backup-configuration/_index.md

         secretAccessKey: {name: 's3-backup-bucket-secret', key: 'secretAccessKey'}
 ```

-and deploy to Kubernetes:
+and deploy it to Kubernetes:

 ```bash
 kubectl apply -f sgobjectstorage-backupconfig1.yaml
 ```

-The backup configuration can be set unser the section `.spec.configurations.backups` of the CRD
+The backup configuration can be set under the section `.spec.configurations.backups` of the [SGCluster]({{% relref "06-crd-reference/01-sgcluster" %}}) CRD.
- [SGCluster]({{% relref "06-crd-reference/01-sgcluster" %}}), among others, the retention window for the automated backups,
- when base backups are performed and performance parameters of the backup process.
+Among others, we can specify the retention window, when base backups are performed, and performance parameters of the backup process.

 ```yaml
 apiVersion: stackgres.io/v1